 Hi.
 I'm Devon.
 Thanks for visiting!
 I thrive at the intersection of engineering, biology, and design while leading the development of innovative, commercially successful medical devices, IVDs, and companion diagnostics.
-I strive to use my abilities and 22+ years of professional experience to do the most good for the most people.
+I strive to use my abilities and 24+ years of professional experience to do the most good for the most people.
 I am drawn toward opportunities that stretch and encourage growth.
-When not developing products, teams, and individuals - you might find me behind a camera, skateboarding, kayaking at dawn, running on trails, or laughing with friends and family around a bonfire.
-If you’re interested in learning more about me, keep reading, download my curriculum vitae, or get in touch.
+When not developing products, teams, and individuals - you might find me behind a camera, climbing a bouldering wall, kayaking at dawn, running / biking on trails, or laughing with friends and family around a bonfire.
+If you’re interested in learning more - keep reading or get in touch.

 Strong track record of commercially successful medical diagnostic device and life science tool development